junehan-dev/junehan-dev/README.rst

 @junehan-dev
    I basically work based on Unix-like or compatible manuals and some books; *(pdfs actually)*

-   Love writting and kind documents. love to sends you back Greet mail for you, if you send to me some.
+   Love writting formal and documents. hope to send you back mail for any questions if you send me some.

 Available in seoul, korea. junehan.dev@gmail.com love, 1127.